MoustaphaDev/astro-trpc/README.md

 # 🤝 Contributing to `astro-trpc`
 Any kind of positive contribution is welcome!
-Please help us grow by contributing to the project.
+Please help us improve this project by contributing.

 # 🙏 Support